 Under the top topic of "Pioneering" Light + Building will bring areas together which promise great potential but which are not yet fully established in the market.
 These include the "digital twin – BIM", a cross-trade interface for all players engaged in system integration.

-The leading international trade fair, which will be held in Frankfurt from 8 to 13 March 2020, offers a neutral information platform for this purpose.
+The leading international trade fair, which will be held in Frankfurt, offers a neutral information platform for this purpose.
 A guide will help the visitor to navigate interactively through the wealth of information, the BIM process will be shown along the “planning-building-operating” value-added chain and experts will be available for direct exchange of ideas and information on all topics and all questions arising from the everyday situation.